 Border and accent trim are the same for all sizes.
 Feel free to adjust the size an inch smaller if you want a snug fit.
 Just make sure it's not too small.

-While you can just use one print, it’s much more fun if you use several!
-I used four prints from the new Riptide collection by @citrusandmintdesigns for Riley Blake Designs.
-Love at first sight, these blues and lime green accents and all the cool sharks – along with all the seaside vibes we had to forego last summer.
-And there’s even a Riptide panel!
+While you can just use one print, it's much more fun if you use several!
+I used four prints from the Riptide collection by @citrusandmintdesigns.
+Love at first sight, these blues and lime green accents, and all the cool sharks - along with all the seaside vibes we had to forego last summer.
+And there's even a Riptide panel!
 The sharks on the panel are simple sewing projects you can do with your kids.
 Shark pillow, anyone?
 Absolutely!

-I couldn’t help but use the Riptide panel to make a shark pillow for kids to play with.
+I couldn't help but use the one of the designs on the Riptide collection panel to make a shark pillow for kids to play with.
 Such an easy extra!
-Just cut out the two mirrored huge sharks, stitch the two pieces together, stuff, and – done.
+Just cut out the two mirrored huge sharks, stitch the two pieces together, stuff, and - done.
 Ta-daa!
 Liked by preschoolers and nearly-teens alike!

 Use the cutting instructions above to cut 4 pieces: border, trim, front main, and back.